Sunday 29 September, 2019

 - Only major junctions marked

-The race start/finish is in the car park field located to the right of the walkers path.
+The race start/finish is in the field located to the right of the main walkers path.
 For the senior and junior follow the markers to the well-travelled path.
 At the Holy cross on the bottom of the main climb, the senior route takes the direct line all the way to the summit cairn (very large pile of rocks) at the top - be warned that this is a gruelling non-stop climb.
 As you approach the cairn (from imaginary 6 O'Clock), follow clockwise around it until markers guide you off at 3 O'Clock and across open mountain to the descent which also takes in Sheegouna summit.
 Again, follow markers down to the well-trodden rough, grassy track and 'turn' right to head clockwise on the main Slievenamon circuit.
 Follow this grassy track which, after 200m, parallels the old stone wall all the way to the bottom corner and then heads right and up the steep and prolonged final climb.
-This climb joins up with the main summit path, once on the main path follow it straight back down to the finish line in the car park field.
+This climb joins up with the main summit path, once on the main path follow it straight back down to the finish line in the field.

-The junior/novice route heads to the Holy cross and then a marshal will guide to the left.
+The juvenile/junior route heads to the Holy cross and then a marshal will guide to the left.
 This picks up a contouring single track for 1.5km to a stream.
 From here the route drops down to the lower track (50m) for the route back to the finish (2km).

 Follow the Google maps link for directions: https://goo.gl/maps/w8H6uYEnRF22